irx-404notfound/programming-notes/react /create-new-project.md

-# CREAT NEW PROJECT FOR REACT
+# CREATE A NEW PROJECT FOR REACT

 ```bash
 npm create vite@latest